David Brainerd: Death

 In November 1746, he became too ill to continue ministering, and so moved to Jonathan Dickinson's house in Elizabethtown and later to Jonathan Edwards' house in Northampton, Massachusetts.
 Apart from a trip to Boston in the summer of that year, he remained at Edwards's house until his death the following year.
 In May 1747, he was diagnosed with incurable consumption.
 In his diary entry for September 24, Brainerd wrote:

 'In the greatest distress that ever I endured having an uncommon kind of hiccough; which either strangled me or threw me into a straining to vomit'.

 During this time, he was nursed by Jerusha Edwards, Jonathan's seventeen-year-old daughter.
-The friendship grew between them and eventually they were engaged.
+The friendship grew between them and "many speculate that there was deep (even romantic) love between them".
 He died from tuberculosis on October 9, 1747, at the age of 29.
-He is buried at Bridge Street Cemetery in Northampton, next to Jerusha, who died in February 1748 as a result of contracting tuberculosis from nursing Brainerd.
+Jerusha died in February 1748 as a result of contracting tuberculosis from nursing Brainerd.

-After his death, his younger brother John Brainerd (1720–1781) continued his work.
+After his death, his younger brother John Brainerd continued his work.